Checkmarx/chainjacking/README.md

 # ChainJacking
-A tool to scan your direct GitHub dependencies for Go and find ones susceptible to ChainJacking attack
+Find which of your go lang direct GitHub dependencies is susceptible to ChainJacking attack

 ### Requirements
 - Go and it's binaries >= 1.13